adamjamesreid/FunJaccR/README.md

 2. Install dependendies

-3. Create an R script to load the package
+## Create an R script to load the package and run the test

 ```
 # Testing FunJacc package